insdaguirre/4940_Shiny/RAILWAY_DEPLOYMENT.md

 2. Select "GitHub Repo" and choose the same repository
 3. **Important**: Set the root directory to `/rag_service`
    - Click on the service → Settings → Root Directory → Set to `rag_service`
-   - The RAG index files are included in the rag_service directory for deployment
+   - The RAG index files are included in the `rag_service/rag_index_morechunked/` directory for deployment
 4. Railway should auto-detect it as a Python service

 **Configure Environment Variables:**